Camps

 Animal Jobs

 The animals are hard at work, so come on down to the arboretum to see just what they’re up to.
-Discover how ecosystems stay balanced with builders and clean up crews, as well as planters and pollinators.
-Learn about animals big and small that make a difference in the wild world around us.
+Discover how ecosystems stay balanced with builders and clean up crews, planters and pollinators.

 Art in Nature

 Explore lines, patterns, symmetry, colors, and shapes that occur naturally in our world.
-Discover why art is important to scientists and how elements and principles help naturalists observe species.
-Each day, create works of art with, in, and inspired by nature.
+Create works of art with, in, and inspired by nature.

 Nature Detectives